Vivekreddy1201/Simple-Bank-Management-System/README.md

 Lab/practical examinations

-Viva and demonstrations
+Viva and project demonstrations

-Resume and placement portfolios

 👨‍💻 Author
 Vivek
 B.Tech – Computer Science Engineering

-📜 License
+📜 Declaration
-This project is developed for educational purposes only.
+This project is developed purely for educational purposes and demonstrates the use of C++ programming concepts.